 Network Development Through ConveningApril 16, 2014 3 Comments

 Conferences and other large in-person convenings provide a great opportunity to launch and further develop networks for social change.
-As has been mentioned previously on this blog, and borrowing from the good work of Plastrik and Taylor, at IISC we see networks for change as developing in various inter-related dimensions, including connectivity, alignment, and action.
-Paying attention to these dimensions of success can inform a variety of approaches to support a more robust, trust-bound, commonly-oriented, self-organizing and (as needed) formally coordinated collective.
+As has been mentioned previously on this blog, and borrowing from the work of Plastrik and Taylor, at IISC we see networks for change as developing in various inter-related “modes,” including connectivity, alignment, and action.
+Paying attention to multiple dimensions of success can inform a variety of approaches to support a more robust, trust-bound, commonly-oriented, self-organizing and (as needed) formally coordinated collective.

-Here are some methods to consider for convenings to help feed and grow networks for change:
+Here are some methods to consider for convenings to help feed and grow networks for social change:

-- Create wall wikis, where people can post in writing the questions with which they are struggling, resources they would recommend, shout outs, etc.
+- Create virtual or wall wikis, where people can post in writing the questions with which they are struggling, resources they would recommend, shout outs, etc.

 - Set up space for live blogging and/or a live Twitter feed that is projected on a wall in a strategically visible place